Find Your Paragon Actor

 That means, most actors rarely find steady, meaningful employment as actors.
 Most actors go weeks or months (sometimes years) between acting jobs.

-Acting is one of the few professions where you don’t just compete for one, long-term job.
-You compete for nearly every job, with each job usually lasting only a short period of time.
+Acting is one of the few professions where you usually don’t just compete for one, long-term job.
+You compete for lots of jobs, with most jobs usually lasting only a short period of time.
 And the number of actors competing for one job could be in the hundreds (even thousands!).

 With such daunting odds it is important for actors to find a blueprint for success.
 The only problem is, there is no such blueprint!
 Go ahead, read all the books you want on the subject.
 And after reading all those books, you will surely come to the same conclusion all actors come to: